This post was updated on January 18, 2022

 – $195 per pail.
 The coverage is decent at about 200 sq. feet per gallon on the test cedar deck.
 We only used about 3-4 gallons total for the deck, railings, and steps.

 – No mildew but a small amount of green algae.

 Ease of Application: 7

 – The only slight negative to the 200 Series is the dry time with the application.
-It applies similar to other oil-based stain, but the final drying can take a few days, maybe longer.
+It applies similarly to other oil-based stains, but the final drying can take a few days, maybe longer.
 This happens because it takes time for the paraffin oil to fully soak into the wood grain.
 The older the wood, the quicker it seems to dry.
 Rain does not seem to harm the stain if it has not fully dried yet.
 You will just have to be patient with the TWP 200 Series if applied to a deck.
 Stay off until fully dried.